sebagudelo/sebagudelo/posts/welcome-to-nhost.md

 ## Here are just some of the reasons why I decided to join the Nhost team:

-**Founder/Head of Marketing Fit**
+**Founder/Head of Growth Fit**

 Meeting with Johan and Nuno it was clear they have a deep understanding of the developer tools space and a strong vision to build a meaningful company.
-Given my experience in the go-to-market focused roles in SaaS: Marketing, Sales and Customer Success we complement each other well.
+Given my experience in across the full customer journey in SaaS: Marketing, Sales and Customer Success we complement each other well.

 We jammed on books, podcasts and David Goggins.
 We also both experienced the [Antler](https://www.antler.co/) program in Sweden and Sydney respectively and it is great to be back in the community.